TamilTechdrive/calculator_at_codsoft/README.md

 # calculator
-I am pleased to inform you that I have successfully completed my first task at CodSoft.
+I am pleased to inform you that I have successfully completed my second task at CodSoft.
 I would like to take this opportunity to provide a professional overview of the task and its outcomes.

  - [visit here-live site]( https://tamiltechdrive.github.io/calculator_at_codsoft/)
 ## Screenshots